walmartlabs/lacinia/docs/tutorial/init-schema.rst

 However, Lacinia still returns a map with the operation name and operation result.
 Failure to return a result with a ``:data`` key would signify an error executing the query.
 That's not the case here at all.

+.. [#internal] Internally, `everything` is converted to keywords, so if you prefer to use symbols everywhere, nothing will break.